f5devcentral/f5-101-lab-kubernetes/docs/labs-setup/labs-setup-access-udf.rst

-.. _access_udf:
+.. _access_ravello:

-Connecting to UDF
+Connecting to Ravello
 =================

-We consider that you have access to UDF for the different labs.
+We consider that you have access to Ravello for the different labs.

-This guide will help you to either setup your own environment or leverage F5 UDF (you must be a F5 employee) to learn about this.
+This guide will help you to log into a custom-designed cloud-based environment using Ravello

 Create your environment